languel/cloudywindow/README.md

 - Drag and drop files or URLs anywhere on the window to open them.
 A "Drop file or URL" overlay appears while dragging.
   - Note: Some cross‑origin pages can swallow drag events.
 If drop doesn't trigger, use the shortcuts below.
 - Links that open in a new tab/window (`target=_blank`) are intercepted and opened as a new CloudyWindow with the same frameless, transparent style.
 New windows are managed in the Window menu.
+- Per‑site CSS:
+  - Developer → Site CSS → Edit In‑App… opens a JSON editor backed by `site-css.json` in your user data folder.
+  - Click “Start Picker” to select an element in the focused CloudyWindow.
+Press `T` to auto‑zap (transparent), `H` to auto‑zap (hide), `Z` to undo last auto‑zap, `Enter` to commit a picked selector to the editor.
+  - Save to persist.
+Rules apply on the next navigation for that site.
 - Frameless resize: drag edges/corners (invisible handles) to resize.
 - Drag region: a 24px invisible bar at the top allows window dragging when UI is hidden.
 - Keyboard shortcuts: